XingFramework/xing-book/workflow_fe.md

 Some things to consider:
 * The frontend is its own MVC situation.
 We will have to set up a frontend resource to consume the backend API.
 * We have a divergence of code bases for Xing between MindSwarms and Yoric.
-So we will be describing the old style (MSW) and new style (Yoric) for Xing.
+We will be describing the old style (MSW) and new style (Yoric) for Xing.

 ## Setting up the Frontend